corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/node-database-tables.md

 ## Node RPC audit data

 RPC actions play a vital part in the process of triggering commands and flows on a node.
 In a variety of cases you will need to track the usage of RPC actions - for example, when there are security and regulatory concerns.
-To do so, you can use the Corda: Enterprise Edition  node's capability to record audit information about RPC actions as they are received, prior to executing each action.
+To do so, you can use the Corda Enterprise node's capability to record audit information about RPC actions as they are received, prior to executing each action.

 Read more in [Recording of RPC audit data](../../../../../../../en/platform/corda/4.9/enterprise/node/setup/rpc-audit-data-recording.md)